bjornfix/codextest/README.md

 - **Worldwide coverage** – 225 jurisdictions are preloaded using the Tax Foundation worldwide corporate tax rate dataset, enriched with operating cost and foundation heuristics for every entry.
-- **Token-protected updates** – Refresh the dataset with the in-app management form (secured by an environment token) or by editing the JSON directly; no database required.
+- **Flat-file workflow** – Refresh insights by editing the JSON dataset or rerunning the bundled PHP rebuild script; no databases or application servers are required.

 ## Quick start